felixhahnweilheim/humhub-flex-theme/themes/FlexTheme/less/README.md

 The concrete values are defined in the HTML head, like `<style>:root {--default:#00ff00; ... }</style>`.

 This makes it possible to switch colors without changes to the theme.css.

-My plan is to use this behavior later also for a dark mode.

 ### Replaced LESS functions